adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test **all of the features** used by your application *before* your application  uses them.
 This will ensure the page doesn't end up irrevocably broken, something that will ensure that your users don't hate you.

-The only way to reliably do this is through wrappers (AKA facades).
+The only way to reliably do this is through wrappers, or *facades* if jargon is your thing.
 A library that employs Progressive Enhancement *must* provide a dynamic API.
-Dynamic in that it adapts and changes based on the host environment (a browser).
-This is how it basically looks in code form:
+Dynamic in that it adapts and changes based on the host environment i.e. the browser.
+This is what it basically looks like:

 	if(lib.hasFeatures('find', 'addListener', 'storeValue')) {
 		var el = lib.find('.whatever');